Djokovic beats Tsitsipas for 10th Australian Open, 22nd Slam

-Djokovic returned to the court, sat on his sideline bench, buried his face in a white towel and let some more tears flow.
+Djokovic stretched his unbeaten streak in Melbourne to 28 matches, the longest run there in the Open era, which dates to 1968.
+He adds trophy No. 10 to the seven from Wimbledon, three from the U.S. Open — where he also was absent last year because of no coronavirus shots — and two at the French Open, to match rival Rafael Nadal for the most by a man.

-Margaret Court, with 24, Serena Williams, with 23, and Steffi Graf, with 22, have the most championships among women.
+Only two women — Margaret Court, with 24, and Serena Williams, with 23 — are ahead of him.

-This was also the 93rd ATP tour-level title for Djokovic, allowing him to break a tie with Nadal for the fourth-most.
-Jimmy Connors holds that mark, at 109.
+This was also the 93rd ATP tour-level title for Djokovic, breaking a tie with Nadal for the fourth-most.

+“I would like to thank you for pushing our sport so far,” Tsitsipas told Djokovic.

 Djokovic was participating in his 33rd major final, Tsitsipas in his second — and the 24-year-old from Greece’s other one also ended in a loss to Djokovic, at the 2021 French Open.